Sherrod Brown knows he can win on Trump's turf — if he can win over his own party first

 His labor-friendly image is hard-earned, say backers.
 Brown spent evenings hanging out at local union halls as a young state legislator.
 When he was elected to the House in 1992, he refused to sign up for congressional health care until universal coverage was passed.
 In the Senate, he has advocated for progressive tax policy and labor rights.

 And he has also proven his ability to win on Trump-friendly turf.
-When nearly every Ohio Democrat lost statewide in the 2018 midterms, Brown won his Senate reelection by almost 7 percentage points.
+When nearly every Ohio Democrat lost statewide in the 2018 midterms, Brown won his Senate re-election race by almost 7 percentage points.
 Two years earlier, Trump had won the state by 8 points.

 Although a passionate critic of the president, Brown has found himself compared to Trump on one key issue: trade.

-In 1993, Brown went against a Democratic president and opposed the North American Free Trade Agreement, writing a book a decade later titled “Myths of Free Trade: Why American Trade Policy Has Failed.”
-His crusade Donald Trump descended the escalator in 2015 and began scrambling free trade politics, winning over disgruntled voters suffering from deindustrialization and wage stagnation.
+In 1993, Brown went against a Democratic president and opposed the North American Free Trade Agreement, writing a book a decade later, “Myths of Free Trade: Why American Trade Policy Has Failed.”
+His crusade took on fresh momentum within the party after Donald Trump descended the escalator in 2015 and began scrambling free trade politics, winning over disgruntled voters suffering from deindustrialization and wage stagnation.
 Brown's free trade skepticism was suddenly en vogue.

 Sen. Brown wants a new tax bill that pays for infrastructure, educationJan.
 30, 201910:32

-Some of the hurdles facing Brown are the challenges facing the majority of the already-crowded field; others are likely to hit him differently.
-Both Iowa and New Hampshire — the first two states to vote — are dominated by white working class voters.
+Some of the hurdles facing Brown are the challenges facing the majority in an already-crowded field; others are likely to hit him differently.
+Both Iowa and New Hampshire — the first two states to vote — are dominated by white working-class voters.
 If he doesn't make waves in either of those states, the terrain beyond may be even tougher, particularly in a year when many Democrats are hoping for a diverse ticket.

 There are already four women — including a black woman — in the 2020 race, along with a Latino man and a gay man.
 All would be historic firsts.
-Sen. Brown would be the first...
-President Brown.
+The only possible first for Senator Brown?
+If elected, he'd be the first President Brown.

 There are other wrinkles.
-Despite his labor bona fides, Brown's biography as the Yale-educated son of a doctor doesn't precisely fit the pitch, in a race that also features Massachusetts Sen. Elizabeth Warren, who speaks of growing up on "the ragged edge of the middle class."
+Despite Brown's labor bona fides, his biography as the Yale-educated son of a doctor doesn't precisely fit the pitch, in a race that also features Massachusetts Sen. Elizabeth Warren, who speaks of growing up on "the ragged edge of the middle class."

 And if Democrats have any craving for a political newcomer to take on Trump, Brown could quickly be labeled a career politician.
 He has been in public office for more than 40 years, the past 25 of those in Washington.

-Finally, despite the leftward push, there are still some Democrats who say a moderate pick might be their path to victory in 2020, with the party's best bet a Joe Biden or even a Mike Bloomberg — not Brown.
+Finally, despite the party's leftward push, there are still some Democrats who say a moderate pick might be their path to victory in 2020, with their best bet a Joe Biden or even a Mike Bloomberg — not Brown.

-At his kick-off event in Brunswick Wednesday night, Brown rejected the idea that Democrats will need to embrace a more centrist candidate in order to take back the White House.
+At his kick-off event in Brunswick on Wednesday night, Brown rejected the idea that Democrats will need to embrace a more centrist candidate to take back the White House.